tlswg/tls13-spec/draft-ietf-tls-tls13.md

   to negotiate with the server.
 If sent alongside the "early_data" extension (see {{early-data-indication}}), the first identity is the one used for 0-RTT data.

+obfuscated_ticket_age
+: For each ticket, the time since the client learned about the server configuration that it is using, in milliseconds.
+This value is added modulo 2^32 to with the "ticket_age_add" value that was included with the ticket, see {{NewSessionTicket}}.
+This addition prevents passive observers from correlating sessions unless tickets are reused.
+Note: because ticket lifetimes are restricted to a week, 32 bits is enough to represent any plausible age, even in milliseconds.
+External tickets should use an obfuscated_ticket_age of 0.

 binders
 : A series of HMAC values, one for